-Sect. vi.
-And be it further enacted by the authority aforesaid, That whosoever, on purpose and of malice aforethought, by lying in wait, shall unlawfully cut out or disable the tongue, put out an clause of this eye, slit the nose, cut off the nose, ear or lip, or cut off or disable any limb or member of another, with intention in so doing to maim or disfigure such person, or shall voluntarily, maliciously, and of purpose, pull or put out an eye, while fighting, or otherwise, every gure; but on such offender, his or her aiders, abettors and counsellors, shall be sentenced to undergo a confinement in the gaol and penitentiaryhouse aforesaid for any time not less than two, nor more than ten our the eye. years, and shall be kept, treated and dealt with in manner aforesaid; The malice and shall also pay a fine not exceeding one thousand dollars, three waits need fourth parts whereof shall be for the use of the party grieved. years, and shall be kept, treated and dealt with in manner aforesaid;
+[Section VI.]
+(Section VI, P. L.) And be it further enacted by the authority aforesaid, That whosoever, on purpose and of malice aforethought, by lying in wait, shall unlawfully cut out or disable the tongue, put out an eye, slit the nose, cut off the nose, ear or lip, or cut off or disable any limb or member of another, with intention, in so doing, to maim or disfigure such person, or shall voluntarily, maliciously, and of purpose, pull or put out an eye, while fighting or otherwise, every such offender, his or her aiders, abettors, and counsellors, shall be sentenced to undergo a confinement, in the gaol and penitentiary house aforesaid, for any time not less than two nor more than ten years aforesaid, and shall also pay a fine not exceeding one thousand dollars, three fourth parts whereof shall be for the use of the party grieved.